sakshamjindal/Stereo-Visual-SLAM-Odometry/README.md

 ## **About the Problem !**

 **1. What is Visual Odometry ?** <br>
-**2. Formulation of the Problem**  <br>
+**2. Problem Formulation**  <br>
 **3. Algorith Implemented** <br>

 ### **Visual Odometry**

-Visual Odometry is the process of incrementally estimating the pose and trajectory of a robot or a vehicle (orientation and translation of a camera configuration rigidly attached to it) using video stream coming from the camera.
+Visual Odometry is the process of incrementally estimating the pose and trajectory of a robot or a vehicle (orientation and translation of a camera configuration rigidly attached to it) using video stream from the camera.

 ### **Problem Formulation**

 An agent is moving through an environment and taking images with a rigidly attached camera system at discrete time instants.
-Let the stream of images coming from the pair of camera (assumed stere system) be denoted by I<sub>L, k</sub> andI<sub>R, k</sub> at time instant *k* .
+Let the stream of images coming from the pair of camera (assumed stereo configuration) be denoted by I<sub>L, k</sub> and I<sub>R, k</sub> at time instant *k* .
 We assume that we have prior knowledge of all the intrinsic as well as extrinsic calibration parameters of the stereo rig.

 We need to estimate the relative rotation *R* and translation *t* between stereo configuration at time instants *k-1* and *k* and then to concatenate the transformation to incrementally recover the full trajectory C<sub>k</sub> of the camera